 November 20, 2018

-A lot of jobs require you to be intelligent and even demand you to take a test.
-Doctors, lawyers, financial advisors -- all have rigorous tests for state licensing or certification.
+A lot of jobs require you to be intelligent and even demand that you take a test.
+Doctors, lawyers, financial advisers – all have rigorous tests for state licensing or certification.

 But emotional intelligence?
 That may soon require a job test as well.

 A recent study published in the Journal of Applied Psychology contends that emotional intelligence (EQ) can be a highly effective gauge for hiring and measuring employment qualifications.
 Additionally, the study offers up a new and improved test for employers to implement during the hiring process.

 Researchers at the Universities of Geneva and Berne, in Switzerland, have determined that qualifications and a cheery disposition are great but those attributes alone don't determine if a person is a suitable candidate for the job.
 To better filter applicants, researchers suggest emotional intelligence — the capacity to understand, regulate and manage emotions — has to be a factor in the work environment.

 Until now, there hasn’t been a test that measures emotional intelligence within the workplace.
 To create one, researchers interviewed more than 40 managers of Swiss-based firms to develop the most important questions.
 The result was the Geneva Emotional Competence Test (GECO), actually a series of four mini exams that evaluating a person's emotional intelligence in these areas: recognizing emotions, understanding emotions, the ability to emotionally regulate, and managing other people's emotions.